Alamein railway station

-Alamein railway station is the terminus of the suburban electrified Alamein line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Ashburton, and it opened on 28 June 1948.
+Alamein railway station is a commuter railway station and the terminus of the Alamein line, serving the eastern Melbourne suburb of Ashburton in Victoria, Australia.
+Alamein is a ground-level unstaffed station, featuring one side platform.
+It opened on 28 June 1948.

 History

 Alamein station opened on 28 June 1948, and was the last station to be built on what is now the line of the same name.
 It opened on the reservation of the former Outer Circle line.
 The section on which Alamein is now located was closed to all traffic in 1895.

 The station served a new Housing Commission estate that had been constructed for people who were displaced after World War II.
 The station still bears the name of the estate, which in turn had been named after the World War II battlefield in North Africa.
 It opened without much fanfare; there was no official ceremony from the Victorian Railways, local politicians or local councillors.
 Only 103 tickets were sold up to 10:30 a.m. on the first day of operations.